 After your dinner, head back to your hotel to get ready for your night out in Downtown Las Vegas.

 Downtown is what most people picture when they have seen movies and TV shows.
 It is traditional, trendy, and “old” Las Vegas.
 You will find a lot of tourists here, but also a lot of locals.
 If I ever go out for a girls night, it is 99% of the time to Downtown.

-The main street, Fremont, is a crowded area with no cars that is covered by a lit up dome.
+The main street, Fremont, is a crowded area with no cars that is covered by a lit up dome and is a great place to find free things to do in Las Vegas.
 Along this street you will find endless bars, free concerts, street performers, or if you look up at the dome… you will see the world’s largest video screen playing you a free lightshow!
 Pick up a fat Tuesday (a frozen cocktail in a yard glass) and spend some time people watching.

 People watching is extremely entertaining in every city, but Las Vegas takes the cake.
 Watching drunk girls, balancing in their heels after a long night of drinking is a free show!